tamasviktorkrizsan/bash-7zip/README.md

 ### Installation of this repository

-Set a PATH environmental variable to the directory where you want store your library files and copy the contents of the "function-library" folder to it.
+Set a PATH environmental variable to the directory where you want store your library files and copy the contents of the "install/lib" folder to it.

 ## Usage

-Copy the chosen script file from the "function-call" folder to the target directory, where you want to process your files, edit it to your needs, and execute it.
+Copy the chosen script file from the "call" folder to the target directory, where you want to process your files, edit it to your needs, and execute it.